 Are you interested in how such 3D animations are made?
 An explanation using screenshots to get an idea of what needs to be done and why it takes so long.

-I make my animations in Blender and putting everything together in Da Vinci Resolve
+I make my animations in Blender and merge everything together in Da Vinci Resolve

 Study the topic